 Lol, “A week today”, gulp.
 “Er yeh no problem”.

-When I told my wife she said that this time I was on my own, she wasn’t coming to that event as I was going to fall flat on my face.
+When I told my wife she said that this time I was on my own, she wasn’t coming to that event as I was going to fall flat on my face in front of a major corporate client.

 I spent the day feverishly ordering equipment we would need.
 Luckily a mate of mine Dean, owned a local pub, and he wrote me a list of what I needed.
 We sourced a company that supplied portable bar sections and set off the next morning to collect them.
 I took my staff down to Dean’s pub to treat them to a night out, on the condition that Dean let them pull their own pints.
 And we managed to hire a kid that had worked in a cocktail bar, so we had at least one member of staff who had some idea of what he was doing.